Chase Rogers

 How to Set Up a Call Forwarding

-1. Login to your account control panel
+1. Login to your account control panel.

-2. Click on My Phone Numbers in the left-hand navigation
+2. Click on My Phone Numbers.

 select my phone number